What is a mastectomy?

 Types of mastectomy procedures

-We use mastectomies to treat all types of breast cancer.
+We use mastectomies to treat many types of breast cancer.
 For early-stage cancer, mastectomy is an alternative to treatment with lumpectomy plus radiation therapy.
 For more advanced or recurrent cancer, mastectomy is often the best or only surgical option.
 For people with male breast cancer, mastectomy is often the best treatment, because most tumors in men occur beneath the nipple.

 Our surgeons perform mastectomies with or without breast reconstruction.
 The types of mastectomies we offer include: